CSCoursework/cs-toptrumps/.github/README.md

 ### Defining the `Card` type

-The first thing we need to do is define a `Card` struct, to marshal our cards JSON in to so that we can use them in our program.
+The first thing we need to do is define a `Card` struct to marshal our card definitions into so that we can use them in our program.

 ```go
 package cards